Rockies vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Rockies have posted a mark of 2-7.
+- In nine games as the underdog over the last 10 matchups, the Rockies have a record of 2-7.

-- In their previous 10 games with a total, the Rockies and their opponents have combined to exceed the over/under on seven occasions.
+- In their previous 10 matchups with a total posted by sportsbooks, the Rockies and their foes are 7-2-1 when it comes to hitting the over.

-- The Rockies have covered the runline in the two of their previous 10 games that had a set spread.
+- The Rockies' ATS record is 2-1-0 over their last 10 matchups (bookmakers set spreads in three of those games).

 Read More About This Game